 A challenge we often face when talking about God’s interaction with the creation concerns evil.
 Why does evil exist today?
 If, as we believe, God is all-powerful and all-knowing, and if he is good, then how does evil manage to exist?
 Surely an all-powerful and all-knowing God should be able to figure out how to implement a creation where evil was not possible.
 And if he was good, surely he would want to do this.
 So, the argument goes, either God is not all-powerful, or not all-knowing, or not good.
 Or, evil does not really exist; it is just an illusion.
 Evil seems to be pretty real though, impacting everyone on this planet as well as the planet itself.
 So how can we understand the relationship between God and evil?

 We can roughly break up the topic of evil into two categories.
 The first of these is natural evil; evil whose cause is not derived from humanity.
-Earthquakes, storms and disease are examples of natural evil.
+Earthquakes, storms, and diseases are examples of natural evil.
 This form of evil seems to be inherent in nature, the way the earth works.
 It would seem like God could have easily created a world where the earth was stable; the weather always sunny; and disease was non-existent; but clearly he did not.
-Or at least that is not the conditions that currently exist.
+Or at least that is not the condition that currently exists.
 Much of what we identify as natural evil is easy to explain as necessary or to be expected if the earth is very old.
 But it is more challenging for a young earth that was created as it currently is.

 An Old Earth Perspective